Director, Neurosurgery Division:

 David Langer, MD: Vascular Diseases (Aneurysms, Vascular Malformations and Stroke; Interventional Therapy), Skull Base and Brain Tumors, and Spinal Disorders

-Mitchell Levine, MD: Associate Director for Spine Surgery, Pain and Neuromodulation Complex Spinal Disorders,Vascular Diseases (Aneurysms and Vascular Malformations), Skull Base and Brain Tumors
+Mitchell Levine, MD: Director, Spine Surgery, Division of Neurosurgery, Lenox Hill Hospital; Director, Spine Center, Cushing Neuroscience Institute; Assistant Professor of Neurosurgery, Hofstra North Shore-LIJ School of Medicine: Pain and Neuromodulation Complex Spinal Disorders,Vascular Diseases (Aneurysms and Vascular Malformations), Skull Base and Brain Tumors

-Rafael Ortiz, MD: Director of Neuro-Endovascular Surgery and Interventional Neuroradiology (Brain aneurysms, brain tumors, brain AVMs, tumors and vascular malformations of the head and neck, carotid stenosis, spinal cord AVMs, and stroke) Program
+Rafael Ortiz, MD: Director of Neuro-Endovascular Surgery and Interventional Neuroradiology Program: Brain aneurysms, brain tumors, brain AVMs, tumors and vascular malformations of the head and neck, carotid stenosis, spinal cord AVMs, and stroke.

 Our mission at the Lenox Hill Hospital neurosurgery department is to be committed to excellence, compassionate care and improving the health of our patients by utilizing the latest in cutting-edge technologies.